Appointment of an Educational Representative, Educational Surrogate Parent, or Developmental Services Decision-Maker

 2. If the problem is not resolved, document this in the court report.

-2. Consult with the Education Consultant and/or County Counsel assigned to your office and/or the DCFS Education Section staff with any further questions or challenges related to the school or the child’s education.
+2. Consult with the Education Specialist and/or County Counsel assigned to your office and/or the DCFS Education Section staff with any further questions or challenges related to the school or the child’s education.

 3. If requested, provide necessary information and consultation to the LEA and/or developmental services provider and/or Regional Center using existing confidentiality procedures.